Hormones and performance

 | <8 nmol/L | Erectile dysfunction, significant fatigue, hot flushes, reduced bone density |

 These thresholds are approximate and individual variation is real.
 Some men function well at 12 nmol/L; others feel terrible at 16.
-This is exactly why baseline testing in your 20s or 30s is valuable — if your personal level was 25 and it's now 14, that's a significant relative decline even if the absolute number is “normal.”
+This is exactly why baseline testing in your 20s or 30s is valuable.
+If your personal level was 25 and it's now 14, that's a big relativedecline even if the absolute number is “normal.”
+If you are under 40 and your level is genuinely low, the cause is rarely age: see our guide to low testosterone in young men.
+Whatever your age, a low number always has a reason worth finding — our guide to what causes low testosterone walks through the common, reversible causes and the medical ones.

 7. What tanks your testosterone (and it's not just age)

-If the “1% per year” decline is largely driven by lifestyle and health status, what specifically causes it?
-These are the most significant modifiable and medication-related factors:
+If the “1% per year” decline is largely driven by lifestyle and health status, what exactly causes it?
+These are the biggest factors you can change, plus the medication-related ones:

 BODY COMPOSITION